 X. Scutum was also attacked

 The traditional shield of the Roman legionary was scutum.
 A typical shield in the 1st century BCE was oval in shape and weighed about 10 kg.
 However, during the Augustów era, scutum took the form of a rounded rectangle.
-This change drastically reduced the weight of the weapon to 7.5 kg, and retained its defensive qualities – a 102 cm x 63 cm shield still covered the legionary’s torso.
+This change drastically reduced the weight of the weapon to 7.5 kg and retained its defensive qualities – a 102 cm x 63 cm shield still covered the legionary’s torso.

 As it turned out, the shield also took on an offensive character.
 Inside it was reinforced with iron or bronze umb.
-Polybius gives thanks to the fitting of the center, the shield in close combat served as an offensive weapon allowing “to push” on the opponent.
+Polybius gives thanks to the fitting of the centre, the shield in close combat served as an offensive weapon allowing “to push” on the opponent.
 The top and bottom of the shield were forged with iron, which was also used in offensive combat.